-2. Now confirm your account by clicking the link that Trello sent to your email address.
+Confirm your account by clicking the link that Trello sent to your email address.

-Work In Progress (WIP)
+Work in progress (WIP)

-Check your work
+Let's Recap: Check your work

 Your work is correct if the following criteria are met:

-they are in the appropriate list;
+They are in the appropriate list.

-they have the appropriate labels/colors;
+They have the appropriate labels/colors.

-the tickets in the WIP column are in red.
+The tickets in the WIP column are in red.